tdhopper/c.tdhopper.com/content/post/code-review-guidelines.md

 slug: code-review-guidelines
-description: A proposed code review guideline for data science teams, emphasizing the benefits of code reviews, what they are not intended for, and offering detailed advice for both submitting and reviewing pull requests.
+description: A proposed code review guideline for data science teams, emphasizing the benefits of code reviews, what they are not intended for, and offering advice for both submitting and reviewing pull requests.
 tags:
   - python
 categories: